moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 - Slack channel

 ### User with Egress

-In addition to the default Ingestion user, a user can also request to be added as a User with Egress.
+By default, Ingestion users can _upload_ files only.
+You can also request to be added as a **User with Egress**, which allows you to both upload and download files via SFTP.

-In effect this allows a user to download files from SFTP as well as upload them.

-If requested a user must also supply the following information in their access [request](https://github.com/ministryofjustice/data-platform-support/issues/new?template=analytical-platform-ingestion.yml):
+To request egress access, include the following additional information in your [support ticket](https://github.com/ministryofjustice/data-platform-support/issues/new?template=analytical-platform-ingestion.yml):

 - Egress S3 bucket
 - Egress KMS key

-> **Note**: Users with Egress are presented with two directories when connected to SFTP `/upload` for ingestion and `/download` for egress.
+> **Note**: Users with Egress are presented with two directories when connected to SFTP: `/upload` for ingestion and `/download` for egress.

 ### User Action Required